tomasmark79/snake-in-shell-cpp/README.md

 # Snake Forever

+This snake game example of OOP is full of incorrect implementations that demonstrate how OOP should not be designed.

 ## Description

 Snake Forever was my C++ language excercise and it is a game inspired by the classic Snake game.
 This game is happening in a text console and is drawing with ansi chars.
 The game supports singleplayer, multiplayer like a hotseat up to four players or network multiplayer via UDP up to two players.